chef-boneyard/chef-web-docs-2016/includes_install/includes_install_server_ha_aws_frontend.rst

    After a few minutes, the |chef server| will be installed.
 The |chef ha| package is **not** required on front end machines.

 #.
-Create the ``/etc/opscode/`` directory, and then copy the entire contents of the ``/etc/opscode`` directory from the primary backend machine, including all certificates and the |chef server rb| file.
+Create the ``/etc/opscode/`` directory, and then copy the entire contents of the ``/etc/opscode`` directory from the primary backend server, including all certificates and the |chef server rb| file.

 #.
 Run the following command: